trilitech/tezos-developer-docs/src/pages/tutorials/originate-your-first-smart-contract/ligo/index.md

 Follow these steps to set your Octez client to use a testnet instead of the main network:

-1. On <https://teztnets.xyz/>, click the testnet to use, such as ghostnet.
+1. On <https://teztnets.xyz/>, click the testnet to use, such as Ghostnet.

 1. Copy the one of the testnet's public RPC endpoints, such as `https://rpc.ghostnet.teztnets.xyz`.